what marketers need to know about google analytics 4.

 Standard Google Analytics 4 users are allotted 50 custom events and 50 modified events.
 While that may seem like a lot, those slots can fill up quickly without a strategic tracking plan in place.
 Be sure to have discussions around what you want to track and why, early and often.

-Do I still need Google Tag Manager?
+Do I Still Need Google Tag Manager?

 Yes.
 While Google Analytics 4 has made adding events and conversions much easier, in most cases, it still has its limitations.
 You will still need Google Tag Manager for things like adding conversion pixels, custom tags and even implementing GA4, depending on your current setup.
 Custom and modified events and conversions are still in their infancy as well, so there may be some events and conversions that will also need to be created within GTM until those improvements are made.